Weight Teasing and Its Effect on Adolescent Wellbeing

 If you would like to learn more about this study, you can listen to episode 13 of the Lifestyle and Weight Loss for Teens podcast here

-Parents and peers need to be aware of the potential detrimental effects of weight-based teasing and take steps to prevent it.
+Parents and peers need to be aware of the potential detrimental effects of weight-based teasing.
+They also need to take steps to prevent it.

 Schools and communities can also provide support to individuals who have experienced weight-based teasing.

 It is essential to promote body positivity over body dissatisfaction and encourage a healthy lifestyle rather than focusing on weight alone.
-Parents and peers can promote healthy behaviors, such as physical activity and healthy eating, rather than criticizing or teasing individuals about their weight.
+Instead, parents and peers can promote healthy behaviors, such as physical activity and healthy eating, rather than criticizing or teasing individuals about their weight.

 Parents can also model positive behaviors and attitudes towards body image and self-esteem.
-As a parent, if you have body dissatisfaction and express negative thoughts about your own body, your teen picks up on these thoughts and can easily adopt them.
+As a parent, if you have body dissatisfaction and express negative thoughts about your own body, your teen picks up on these thoughts.
+As a result, your teen can easily adopt them.

 If you would like to learn how to talk to your teen without creating body dissatisfaction issues, here are 5 tips I have put together for you, which you can grab for free here.

-And if you are interested to join the waiting list for the LIFT Program (no commitment), click here: join waiting list
+And if you are interested in joining the waiting list for the LIFT Program (no commitment), click here: join waiting list.

 Maybe someone in your network needs to hear that message and benefit from it.